 Ethnicity / Race

-If the participant identifies as a:
+If the participant identifies as:

 Fiscal Year

-According to Section 13290 of the California Government Code, the fiscal year (FY) begins July 1 and ends the following June 30.
+The fiscal year (FY) begins July 1 and ends the following June 30.
 For example, FY 2019-20 is the period beginning July 1, 2019, and ending June 30, 2020.

 Industry of Employment